-Somewhere down deep in a11 of us (behind the gallbladder, perhaps?) that stores all our is a vat "juices."
-Stimulation motivational to that vat comes from the people, events circumstances and that surround us in our lives.
+Somewhere down deep in all of us (behind the gallbladder, perhaps?) is a vat that stores all our motivational "juices."
+Stimulation to that vat comes from the people, events and circumstances that surround us in our lives.

-Those stimuli, when mixed with our "juices" produce either а positive or negative reaction (I consider a "neutral" reaction negative one а also). the In jargon of my teenage sons, we seem to either "turned off" be or "turned on" through our own interpretations.
+Those stimuli, when mixed with our "juices," produce either a positive or negative reaction (I consider a "neutral" reaction a negative one also).
+In the jargon of my teenage sons, we seem to either be "turned off" or "turned on" through our own interpretations.